tongqqiu/comsat-examples/comsat-examples-dropwizard/README.md

 gradle distZip
 ```

-The package is under `build/distribution`, unzi, and it can be runned as
+The package is under `build/distribution`, unzip, and it can be run as

 ```sh
 ./bin/comsat-examples-dropwizard server ./conf/hello-world.yml